Orientation & Mobility and CVI Solutions

-Cortical/Cerebral Vision Impairment (CVI) refers to vision impairment caused by damage or disorder to the visual pathways and visual processing centres of the brain, and is the leading cause of vision loss in children in developed countries (Phillip & Dutton, 2014).
+Brain-based vision impairment is often referred to as cortical or cerebral vision impairment (CVI), and is caused by damage or disorder to the visual pathways and visual processing centres of the brain.
+It is the leading cause of vision loss in children in developed countries (Phillip & Dutton, 2014).

 There are a range of assessment tools available, including the CVI Range tool (Roman-Lantzy, 2018).
 These can be done face-to-face or online via FaceTime, Skype or Zoom.